Male Breast Cancer Treatment (PDQ®)–Patient Version

 - Male breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.

-- Radiation exposure, high levels of estrogen, and a family history of breast cancer can increase a man’s risk of breast cancer.
+- A family history of breast cancer and other factors can increase a man's risk of breast cancer.

 - Male breast cancer is sometimes caused by inherited gene mutations (changes).

 - Men with breast cancer usually have lumps that can be felt.